Lung Cancer in Women is Much More Deadly

 - A cough or irritation of the throat

 - Regular episodes of fever and susceptibility to pneumonia

 Symptoms of lung cancer in women can vary depending on the patient’s body and the severity of the disease.
-In fact, some people don’t have any symptoms at all and receive their diagnosis through a chest x-ray performed for other reasons.
+In fact, some people don’t have any symptoms at all.
+In addition, they receive their diagnosis through a chest x-ray performed for other reasons.

 The best way to prevent lung cancer is to stop smoking.
-After 10 to 15 years, a person who quit smoking will achieve the same risk level of a non-smoker.
+After 10 to 15 years, a person who quit smoking will achieve the same risk level as a non-smoker.